tonifuc3m/profner-baseline/README.md

 Both scripts accept the same two parameters:
 + --gs_path (-gs) specifies the path to the Gold Standard file.
 + --gs_path2 (-gs2) specifies the path to an additional GS file (not mandatory parameter).
-+ --gs_path3 (-gs3) specifies the path to an additional GS file (not mandatory parameter).
 + --data_path (-data) specifies the path to the text files.
 + --out_path (-out) specifies the path to the output predictions file.
 + --sub_track (-t) specifies the task we are using the system for.
-In CodiEsp Track, there are 3 tasks.
-The third one is on Explainable AI and systems need to predict codes and provide a reference to them.
+In ProfNER Track, there are 2 tasks (1 for tweet classification and 2 for NER).

 ```
 $> python lookup.py -gs gold_standard.tsv -data datapath/ -out predictions.tsv -t TASK_NUMBER